 I want to add that if you want to do this with your quilt club, be sure you ask at the facility first to be sure you provide what they need.
 We did two facilities, both with very different rules.
 You may find that at some facilities buttons are allowed, but not in others.
 In some, each resident will be given the fidget quilt for their use alone, so they wouldn’t get washed that often.
 In others, all fidget quilts might be washed frequently, and the recipients receive different ones each time they are brought out.
 Just check first, so there are no misunderstandings.
 I am happy to support this worthy cause, and find a way to use some things that would otherwise get donated or thrown away.
 I hope you enjoyed seeing how some interesting items can be recycled into something very useful.

 To see more Alzheimer Fidget Quilts, see my post from early 2016- More Fidget Quilts.

 My blog is a variety of subjects, quilting and sewing, tablescapes and recipes, book reviews and hand stitching, crafting and mountain living.
 I love to have new followers, too!
 See the buttons on the sidebar to follow by your favorite method.
 If you are visiting from Fave Quilts, All Free Sewing, Pinterest, a link up site, or just found me, please stay a bit and have a look around, my tutorials are gathered at the top in pages to make them easy to find.
 Lots of fun is had here, and I invite you to follow with any of your favorite methods, see the sidebar for ways to follow.
-My fourth mystery quilt is in progress in 2018, click on Scrap Dance Square Dance on the sidebar for the first post.
+My next mystery quilt along begins in January.
 Click on the Home page to see the latest posts on the blog.